-

 PAIR OF ROMAN LOUIS XIV OBELISKS, Roma, early 18th Century

-PORPHYRY VASE WITH LID, 17th Century
+PORHYRY VASE WITH LID, 17th Century

 MARBLE RELIEF WITH ACHANTUS LEAVES, ORIGINALLY A 'PULVINO', Roman Empire, 2nd Century A.D.